RatulSaha/leonardo-challenge-web-3.5-ratul-saha/README.md

 - [ ] The redirect to auth could be better (currently have flash of unstyled content).

-- [ ] The `charactersList` file has a casing issue.
+- [x] The `charactersList` file has a casing issue.
 The correct casing isn't cached, can be looked into later.
+Fixed by changing the filename for now.

+- [ ] The list of episodes in the character modal needs better handling when there are too many episodes for a character.